yhpong/Scientific-Toolkit/README.md

 This is a VBA library of basic algorithms commonly used in data analysis.
 Although there are many state of the art implementations of these algorithms in other languages like Matlab, R or Python, they are not often seen in VBA.
 While there are good reasons to not use Excel or VBA for these types of analysis, but if you are stuck with Excel either because of budget or IT policy constraints, then hopefully this library can offer a bit of help.

-The library is partly written for myself as a learning process, which is why some alogirhtms look redundant and can be replaced by native functions of Excel.
+The library was written during my (still on-going) learning process, which is why some alogirhtms look redundant and can be replaced by native functions of Excel.
 I just wrote them for the heck of learning it.
 This is still an ongoing project and better documentations will come in time.

 In this Readme, I will showcase some capabilities of what can be done with the library.
 The most basic module is modmath.bas, which contains everything from sorting algorithms to matrix decompositions.
 It will be a prerequisite for every section that follows.

-Test data here is wine data set from [UCI Machine Learning Datasets](https://archive.ics.uci.edu/ml/datasets.html)<sup>1</sup>.
-It consists of 178 samples of wines collected from three different cultivars, which will be named as W1, W2 and W3 in the following sections.
+Test data here is wine data set from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html)<sup>1</sup>.
+It consists of 178 samples of wines made from three different cultivars, which will be named as W1, W2 and W3 in the following sections.
 13 attributes of these wine samples were measured.

 1. Forina, M. et al. [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Institute of Pharmaceutical and Food Analysis and Technologies.

 ## Unsupervised Learning

 Let's say we are given these sample of wines, without knowing where they are from.
 So we measure the 13 attributes of these samples, ranging from alchohol content to color intenisty.
-From the measurements we want to discover possible ways to classified these samples.
+From the measurements we want to discover possible ways to classify these samples.

 First we will import the data, the data should take the form of an array x() of size N X D, where N=178 is the number of samples, D=13 is the number of dimensions.
 We will also have a vector x_class() of size N that holds the **true class** (W1, W2 or W3) of each sample.

-The data usually needs to be normalized in most types of analysis.
+Data needs to be normalized in most cases.
 We will use zero mean and unit varaince in this case.
 The syntax is:
 ```
 Call modmath.Normalize_x(x,x_mean,x_sd,"AVGSD")
 ```
-Now we are prepared to explore the data in a number of ways:
+Now we are ready to explore the data in a number of ways:
  - Principal Component Analysis
  - t-SNE
  - Dendogram